 There is another area of potential vulnerability for all businesses, especially those in the corporate sales space; managing the risk of being reliant on a small number of large clients.

-On a number of occasions, I have seen agents lose a large corporate client resulting in those agents losing a significant amount of income and being forced into administration and liquidation.
+On a number of occasions, I have seen businesses lose a large corporate client resulting in the loss of a significant amount of income and being forced into administration and liquidation.
 Certainly not a good outcome.
 You don’t always have control over when your clients seek your service but you do control when and where you spend money.